Arizona Cardinals vs. Jacksonville Jaguars NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Arizona won seven games against the spread last season, while failing to cover nine times.

-- Arizona was 3-2 against the spread and 4-1 overall last season when the team notched more than 30.8 points.
+- Arizona was 3-2 against the spread and 4-1 overall last season when the team notched over 30.8 points.

-- When Arizona picked up over 417.7 yards last season, the team was 5-2 against the spread and 6-1 overall.
+- Arizona was 5-2 against the spread and 6-1 overall when the team churned out over 417.7 yards last season.

-- Last season the Cardinals turned the ball over 21 times, four more than the Jaguars' takeaways (17).
+- The Cardinals turned the ball over four more times (21 total) than the Jaguars forced a turnover (17) last year.

 Jaguars stats and trends

-- The Jaguars had an ATS record of 5-5 when playing as at least 7.5-point underdogs last year.
+- When playing as at least 7-point underdogs last year, the Jaguars had an ATS record of 6-5.

-- In Jacksonville's games last season, the combined scoring went over the point total eight times.
+- A total of eight of Jacksonville's games last season went over the point total.

-- When Jacksonville scored more than 22.9 points last year, it was 5-2 against the spread and 1-6 overall.
+- Jacksonville was 5-2 against the spread and 1-6 overall in games when it recorded more than 22.9 points last year.

-- In games that Jacksonville totaled more than 351.9 yards last year, the team was 4-3 against the spread and 0-7 overall.
+- In games that Jacksonville amassed over 351.9 yards last year, the team was 4-3 against the spread and 0-7 overall.

-- The Jaguars turned the ball over 25 times last year, four more turnovers than the Cardinals forced (21).
+- The Jaguars turned the ball over 25 times last season, four more turnovers than the Cardinals forced (21).

 Home and road insights

-- Jacksonville was 3-5 against the spread, and 1-7 overall, at home last year.
+- Jacksonville was 3-5 against the spread, and 1-7 overall, at home last season.

-- In four of eight games at home last season, Jacksonville went over the total.
+- Last season, Jacksonville hit the over in four of eight home games.

-- Last season away from home, Arizona was 4-4 against the spread and 4-4 overall.
+- Last year on the road, Arizona was 4-4 against the spread and 4-4 overall.

+- The Cardinals were unbeaten ATS (1-0) as 7-point favorites or more on the road.

-- Last year, in eight away games, Arizona did not go over the total once.
+- Arizona did not hit the over in eight road games last year.

-- The average total in Cardinals away games last season was 50.1 points, 1.9 fewer than this matchup's over/under (52).
+- The average total in Cardinals away games last season was 50.1 points, 1.9 fewer than this outing's over/under (52).

 Powered by Data Skrive.